 The Board promotes a corporate culture that is based on sound ethical principles and behaviours.

 The Company supports a transparent and communicative culture in which individuals are encouraged to offer suggestions for improvement, the Directors regularly observe this occurring in practice.
+The Company has established a formal Employee Consultation Group to obtain input from staff on key matters which impact them.

-The Company has a whistleblowing policy which emphasises the importance to the business that any fraud, misconduct or wrong doing by staff or officers of the Company is reported and properly dealt with.
+The Company has a whistleblowing policy which emphasises the importance to the business that any fraud, misconduct or wrongdoing by staff or officers of the Company is reported and properly dealt with.
 The policy applies to all employees and officers of the Company.
 Other individuals performing functions in relation to the Company, such as agency workers and contractors, are encouraged to use it.

 essensys is accredited to ISO 9001 (Quality Management System) and ISO 27001 (Information Security Management System).